tiborsimon/solarized-gist/README.md

 - __Using regular CSS__ - copy the content of the `css` folder to your site's CSS folder and link it to your pages.
 - __Using CSS preprocessors__ - copy the content of the `sass` folder to your CSS files and link it to your pages.

-You are done.
+And you are done.
 The included CSS files will override the CSS rules of your embedded Gist snippets.